Estimated reading time: 5 minutes

 Here are some ideas to get you started:

-- Pray.
 Seek God and His will for your life and your marriage.
-Spend time in honest reflection.
+So spend time in honest reflection.
 Ask Him to show you how to be the spouse He wants you to be.
 Pray for strength and unity in your marriage.

-- Say it with actions.
-Let your behavior reflect your commitment.
+Say it with actions — let your behavior reflect your commitment.
 Make yourself available when your spouse wants to talk.
 Spend time alone with your spouse.
 Laugh together.
 Date each other.
 Plan for your future together.
-Build hedges where necessary to guard against external temptations and distractions.
+Build boundaries where necessary to guard against external temptations and distractions.

-- Say it with words.
-Tell your spouse that you are committed to your marriage for the rest of your life.
-Let your kids know that you and your spouse are committed to each other through thick and thin.
+Say it with words — tell your spouse that you are committed to strengthening your marriage for the rest of your life.
+Also, let your kids know that you and your spouse are committed to each other through thick and thin.

-- Get others involved.
 Surround yourselves with supportive individuals who share your values and want to see your marriage succeed.
-Form accountability partners.
+Also, form accountability partners.
 Seek out an older married couple to mentor you and your spouse.